What is primary care?

 Is primary care the same as family medicine?

 Yes!
 Primary care can be family medicine, internal medicine or pediatric medicine.

 Family medicine focuses on children and adults while internal medicine focuses on adults and pediatric medicine focuses on children.
 Any of these providers can be your first point of healthcare and help you manage your or your child’s conditions.

 Village Health Partners PCPs can see adults and many see children as well!
 If you’re looking for a pediatrician, our team members at Village Pediatrics can help you take care of those most precious to you.

 Do you want an example from a patient of how prevention-focused primary care has made a difference in their long-term health?
 Read the feedback below:

-“My husband had been having some issues so we did our usual “whoever’s available,” and they set us up with a new PA named Emily at the Legacy clinic.
-What a smart, well spoken, intelligent PA.
+“My husband had been having some issues so we did our usual “whoever’s available,” and they set us up with a new PA named Emily at the West Plano clinic.
+What a smart, well-spoken, intelligent PA.
 She did the exam and then wanted us to go get a scan because she had a concern she wanted to check on.
 Well, she was right.
-He had a life threatening blood clot in his leg.
+He had a life-threatening blood clot in his leg.
 I’m so grateful for Emily and as I sat there listening to her talk to my husband I had to wonder what it felt like to know you just helped to save someone’s life.
 After 20 plus years at Legacy, my family just found our forever PA.”

 To schedule your appointment with a trusted provider at Village Health Partners, please text your preferred location below:

 - West Plano Medical Village: Text (469) 382-4891

 - Independence Medical Village: Text (469) 382-3548